DishaAdiga/My-Photo-Space/README.md

 # My-Photo-Space
-A web application built using django for photography enthusiasts to showcase their best clicks
+A web application built using django for photography enthusiasts to display their best clicks